Lethabo366/Level-1-Capstone-Project/README.md

 ## Instructions
 to download locally to your computer
-*click on code
+* Click on code
-*click on download zip
+* Click on download zip
-*extract the zip file to your computer
+* extract the zip file to your computer
-*open the index.html file to start the website
+* open the index.html file to start the website